mokchend/mysfpal-builds/README.md

 *  I wanted to keep and maintain my full stack development skills while exploring new technologies & horizon

 ## How ?
-A cross platform Multi Page Application to integract with your multiple Salesforce instance.
+A cross platform Multi Page Application to interact with your multiple Salesforce instance.

 ## What ?
 This tool is heavily relying on the following technologies :